Kantox: Recognition

 In 2015, Kantox was awarded European FinTech of the Year at the European ICT Spring Awards.
 Kantox has also been named on the Deloitte Technology Fast 50 UK in 2017 and 2018, and the Deloitte Technology Fast 500 EMEA in 2016, 2017 and 2018.

-Kantox’s Dynamic Hedging solution has been the winner of Treasury Management International’s award for Best Risk Management Solution in both 2018 and 2020, and for Best Solution Innovation in 2019 in collaboration with BNP Paribas.
+Kantox’s Dynamic Hedging solution has been the winner of Treasury Management International’s award for Best Risk Management Solution in 2018, 2020 and 2022 for Best Solution Innovation in 2019 in collaboration with BNP Paribas.
 It was also voted as the Best e-FX platform for corporates at the 2019 FX Week e-FX Awards.

 The company has also received media coverage from international finance publications including EuroMoney, Financial Times, The Wall Street Journal and Forbes.

 Investors

 Kantox has received financing through various rounds of investment.
 Investors include venture capital firms Partech Ventures, Eurazeo and Cabiedes Partners, in addition to private financiers and web entrepreneurs.
 Most recently, in July 2021, Kantox raised €2 million from bank partner BNP Paribas and Investor Eurazeo.